willem179/gpx_reduce_light/README.md

 # gpx_reduce_light
-a version of gpx_reduce depending only on numpy
+- a version of gpx_reduce with no dependencies (only the standard python libraries)